sebivenlo/jersey2-example/README.md

 # Simple Jersey 2 example
 Simple jersey 2 start application with **president example database** - used for Project at Fontys Venlo.

 This example is just a *start*, this means, no detailed explanations will be given as well as no *ready* implementation.
-It is also **not** mandatory to do it like this.
+It is also **not** mandatory to do it like this or to take everything like provided, you need to adapt it for your project.

 The structure is as follows: